-Circuits is a great way to build a variety of fitness components and skills, particularly for larger groups of athletes.
-It features multiple stations where athletes perform assigned activities for specific periods of time or until they've completed a set number of repetitions.
+Circuits are a great way to build include a broad range of exercise and skills, particularly for large groups of athletes.
+Circuits feature multiple stations where athletes perform assigned activities for specific periods of time, or until they've completed a set number of repetitions.
 After finishing at one station, and they rotate to the next.

-Intervals involves short bursts of intense activity interspersed with lighter activity or rest periods.
-For example, athletes may repeat 200 meter sprints with full recovery or specific rest intervals.
-Intervals are excellent for building speed endurance for sports where intense activity is separated by brief recovery periods, such as soccer, basketball, and rugby.
+Intervals involve short bursts of intense activity interspersed with lighter activity or rest periods.
+For example, athletes may repeat 200-meter sprints with full recovery or specific rest intervals.
+Intervals are excellent for building speed-endurance for sports where intense activity is separated by brief recovery periods, such as soccer, basketball, and rugby.

-Strength Training requires athletes to use resistances to build strength, endurance, and size.
-Barbells, resistance bands, machines, and other types of equipment that offer resistance can be used to build strength--even the athlete's own body weight.
+Strength training requires athletes to use resistances to build strength, muscular endurance, and size.
+Barbells, resistance bands, machines, and other types of equipment that offer resistance can build strength--even the athlete's own body weight.

-Plyometrics, or bounding exercises, are excellent for building power, coordination, and explosiveness, as well as the stretch-shortening cycle due to the rapid rebounding after landing.
-Boxes are sometimes used to capitalize on the effect of gravity for additional resistances.
+Plyometrics, or bounding exercises, are excellent for building power, reactions, coordination, and explosiveness, as well as the stretch-shortening cycle due to the rapid rebounding after landing.
+Boxes are sometimes used to capitalize on the effect of gravity, adding more resistance.